meitrix8208/gh-runner/README.md

 This image is an extension of [myoung34/docker-github-actions-runner] that:

-- Supports scaling via [docker-compose up --scale SERVICE=NUM] or the [compose file v2 scale] option.
+- Supports scaling via [docker compose up --scale SERVICE=NUM] or the [compose file v2 scale] option.

 ## Usage